open-telemetry/opamp-spec/specification.md

 Keys/values are according to OpenTelemetry [resource semantic conventions](https://opentelemetry.io/docs/specs/semconv/resource/).

-For standalone running Agents (such as OpenTelemetry Collector) the following attributes SHOULD be specified:
+###### Standalone Agents

+The OpenTelemetry Collector and other standalone Agents SHOULD use the following identifying attributes:

-- service.name should be set to the same value that the Agent uses in its own telemetry.
+- `service.name` should be set to the same value that the Agent uses in its own telemetry.
-- service.namespace if it is used in the environment where the Agent runs.
+- `service.namespace` if it is used in the environment where the Agent runs.
-- service.version should be set to version number of the Agent build.
+- `service.version` should be set to version number of the Agent build.
-- service.instance.id should be set.
+- `service.instance.id` should be set.
 It may be set equal to the Agent's instance uid (equal to ServerToAgent.instance_uid field) or any other value that uniquely identifies the Agent in combination with other attributes.
 - any other attributes that are necessary for uniquely identifying the Agent's